Last

 There is low ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at big angle, so their combined tidal force is weak.

-The Moon is 22 days old.
-Earth's natural satellite is moving through the last part of current synodic month.
+The Moon is 22 days old and navigating through the last part of the current synodic month.
 This is lunation 364 of Meeus index or 1317 from Brown series.

-The length of the lunation is 29 days, 12 hours and 1 minute.
-It is 1 hour and 56 minutes longer than the next lunation's length.
-The lengths of the following synodic months are going to decreasing with the true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).
+The length of this lunation is 29 days, 12 hours and 1 minute and it is 1 hour and 56 minutes longer than the upcoming lunation's length.
+The lengths of the following synodic months are going to decrease with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).

 The length of the current synodic month is 44 minutes shorter than the mean synodic month length.
 It is 5 hours and 26 minutes longer compared to 21st century's shortest synodic month length.

-10 days after point of perigee on 22 June 2029 at 15:35 in ♏ Scorpio.
-The lunar orbit is getting widen, while the Moon is moving away from the Earth.
-It will keep this direction over the next day, until the Moon reaches the point of next apogee on 4 July 2029 at 16:05 in ♈ Aries.
+10 days since point of perigee on 22 June 2029 at 15:35 in ♏ Scorpio the lunar orbit is getting widen while the Moon is moving away from the Earth.
+It will keep this direction over the next day until the Moon reaches the point of next apogee on 4 July 2029 at 16:05 in ♈ Aries.

 The Moon is 404 731 km (251 488 mi) away from Earth and getting further over the next day until the point apogee when Earth-Moon distance is going to be 404 317 km (251 231 mi).

-7 days after ascending node on 26 June 2029 at 03:09 in ♑ Capricorn.
-The Moon is located north of the ecliptic over the following 7 days, until the lunar orbit crosses from North to South in descending node on 10 July 2029 at 12:33 in ♋ Cancer.
+7 days after ascending node on 26 June 2029 at 03:09 in ♑ Capricorn the Moon is positioned north of the ecliptic over the following 7 days until the lunar crosses the ecliptic again from North to South in descending node on 10 July 2029 at 12:33 in ♋ Cancer.

-8 days since the previous standstill on 24 June 2029 at 23:29 in ♐ Sagittarius when the Moon has reached South declination of ∠-24.401°, the lunar orbit is extending northward over the next 5 days to face maximum declination of ∠24.399° at the point of next northern standstill on 9 July 2029 at 05:56 in ♊ Gemini.
+8 days since the last southern standstill on 24 June 2029 at 23:29 in ♐ Sagittarius when the Moon has reached South declination of ∠-24.401° the lunar orbit is extending northward over the next 5 days to face maximum declination of ∠24.399° at the point of next northern standstill on 9 July 2029 at 05:56 in ♊ Gemini.

 In 8 days on 11 July 2029 at 15:51 in ♋ Cancer the Moon is going to be in a New Moon geocentric conjunction with the Sun and thus forming the next Sun-Moon-Earth syzygy alignment.